jens-limbach/SSv2-extensibility-workshop/README.md

 3. **Configure in Sales & Service Cloud:**
 - Follow live instructions or refer to additional tutorials for custom business logic and key metrics setup.
   - For custom logic you can follow from step 3 onwards in this [tutorial](https://github.com/joek/async-sample).
   - For the “custom key metrics” part: Go to Admin Settings, create a communication system, provide the hostname of your microservice in the outbound configuration, create a custom key metric and provide the “customPieChart” endpoint of your microservice as a path.

 ## Part 3: Deploying the Mashup-Sample Website
+- The mashup-sample website contains a few nice tipps and tricks what you can do to make your side-by-side applications nicer.

 1. **Prepare and Deploy:**
 - Use `cd` to navigate to the folder “btp-mashup-sample” and deploy using `cf push`.